Paola Senatore

-Paola Senatore (born 9 November 1949) is an Italian retired film actress.
+Paola Senatore (born 9 November 1949) is an Italian retired pornographic and film actress.

 Biography

 Born in Rome, Paola Senatore worked in Italian genre films during the 1970s, including poliziotteschi, commedia sexy all'italiana and giallo films.
 These included cult films such as Ricco the Mean Machine (1973), Story of a Cloistered Nun (1973), The Flower with the Petals of Steel (1973), The Killer Reserved Nine Seats (1974), Salon Kitty (1976), Emanuelle in America (1977), Images in a Convent (1979) and Umberto Lenzi's cannibal film Eaten Alive!
 (1980).
 In the mid-1980s, after two soft-core erotic films directed by Joe D'Amato and because of drug problems and pregnancy, she accepted starring in pornographic magazines and in a hard-core film, Non stop... sempre buio in sala.

 Her film career ended in September 1985 when she was arrested for possession and trafficking of drugs.
+She was sentenced to five months of imprisonment followed by a year of house arrest.